MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/powershell/powershell.md

     |--|--|--|
     | False | v4.0.30319 | C:\Downloads\tools\net472\Kusto.Data.dll |

-Once loaded, you can use the libraries to [establish a connection to a cluster and database](#establish-a-connection-to-a-cluster-and-database).
+Once loaded, you can use the libraries to [establish a connection to a cluster and database](#establish-connection-to-a-cluster-and-database).

-## Establish a connection to a cluster and database
+## Establish connection to a cluster and database

 You can authenticate your access to a cluster and database with one of the following methods: